-This is a four-year research project funded by the Leverhulme Trust which seeks to understand how people's attitudes towards material objects changed between the sixteenth and eighteenth centuries.
-This period saw extensive social and economic change as England and Wales changed from a nation of peasant farmers into an industrial nation fully integrated into global trade.
+This is a four-year research project funded by the Leverhulme Trust that seeks to understand how people's attitudes towards material objects changed between the sixteenth and eighteenth centuries.
+This period saw extensive social and economic change as England and Wales transformed from a nation of peasant farmers into an industrial nation fully integrated into global trade.
 We know much about how the ownership of goods changed in this period, but relatively little about people's relationship to their possessions, how they understood them and the meaning they attributed to goods.
 This project uses an unprecedentedly large sample of wills to investigate this issue.

 Wills are the most common personal document that survive from the period before 1800.
 Millions of wills were proved at various ecclesiastical courts throughout the country.
 Although it was not necessary to do so, many people described in detail some of their possessions, what they were, their condition, who they were left to and, in some cases, why that bequest had been made.
 For example, William Radcliffe, a London cloth worker, left his sister 'a gold ring with a picture of death's head, for all her unkindness'.
 Descriptions like this one, therefore, offer an opportunity to examine not just the ownership of goods in the past, but also to investigate the meaning of those goods.